 8 Reasons For Your Bearded Dragon´s Black Beard

 Have you ever met a person you just could not read because of very weird behaviour?
 It is always an uncomfortable situation to meet those people because you just do not know their intentions.
-Are they nice?
-Are they mean?
-Do they need to go to the bathroom?
-Do they want to kill you?
-You just don´t know.
+Well, you won´t have that problem with bearded dragons.
+They have clear ways of communication - a black beard, for example.

 I Just Looked Into My Bearded Dragon´s Cage And...